Table of Contents

 LASIK/PRK/SMILE patients are frequently advised to wear eye protection, like goggles or even a set of shades, overnight during the first day or two of recovery.
 However, I have never heard of any restrictions on sleeping on one’s side following LASIK/PRK/SMILE.
 There are no limits after that.
 If someone tends to rub their eyes while they sleep, they should wear protection or look into other ways to avoid it.

-Keep Your Eyes Safe – For the first 24 hours following your procedure, our LASIK physicians at Providence Eye will instruct you to cover your eyes with transparent plastic shields unless you apply eye drops.
+Keep Your Eyes Safe – For the first 24 hours following your procedure, our LASIK physicians will instruct you to cover your eyes with transparent plastic shields unless you apply eye drops.
 For the next five days, wear the shields whenever you nap or go to bed at night.
 You should wear shields for ten nights following your LASIK treatment if you have pets or kids who share your bed.
 Make sure they are securely glued to avoid touching your eye as you sleep.

 Observer’s Rest – While you sleep, your eyes recover, lubricate, and relax.
 Your corneas will continue to mend if you get 6 hours or more sleep each night.
 The best strategy to give your eyes the rest they require the first few nights after you should discuss your LASIK procedure with your surgeon if you have insomnia or “simply don’t need much sleep.”

 Maintain Eye Lubrication – For the first four weeks following your LASIK procedure, it’s crucial to keep your eyes hydrated and avoid drying out.
 The following are some suggestions for avoiding dry eyes: